 Sign #5 – Hyperactivity

 Hyperactivity is just the opposite of being lethargic.
-If your Great Dane is running around very nervous acting, and for some reason and they just cannot seem to sit still.
+If your Great Dane is running around very nervous acting, and for some reason, they just cannot seem to sit still.

 This may be their way of telling you that they are not feeling right.
 This could be anything from a stomachache to having a fever.
 You will notice that they just cannot seem to get very comfortable.